Advantages and Disadvantages of Debt Management Plans

 Are you thinking about ways to solve your financial problems?
 What you may need is a Debt Management Plan (DMP).
 Let us take a look at the advantages and disadvantages of a Debt Management Plan.

-A typical Debt Management Plan allows you to consolidate all unsecured debts into a single and more affordable monthly repayment.
+A typical Debt Management Plan allows you to consolidate eligible unsecured debts into a single and more affordable monthly repayment.
 This is then paid to your creditors on a pro rata basis over an agreed period of time.

-- The amount you can afford to repay to your unsecured creditors is determined after deducting from your income
+The amount you can afford to repay to your unsecured creditors is determined after deducting from your income:

 - The cost of living (i.e. food, petrol, clothes etc)